-In addition to other methods of protecting our proprietary technology, know-how and show-how as well as trade secrets, we pursue a policy of seeking patent protection, both in the US and abroad, for our proprietary technologies including those in $EECP^{\text{®}}$, BioxTM and MobiCareTM products.
+In addition to other methods of protecting our proprietary technology, know-how and show-how as well as trade secrets, we pursue a policy of seeking patent protection, both in the US and abroad, for our proprietary technologies including those in $EECP^{\$}$, $Biox^{TM}$ and $MobiCare^{TM}$ products.

-We own five US patents including four utility patents and one design patents that expire at various times through 2023.
-We will from time to time file other patent applications regarding specific enhancements to the current EECP[®] models, future generation products, and methods of treatment in the future.
+We own four US utility patents that expire at various times through 2023.
+We will from time to time file other patent applications regarding specific enhancements to the current EECP® models, future generation products, and methods of treatment in the future.
 Moreover, trademarks have been registered for the names "Vaso", "EECP", "AngioNew", "Natural Bypass", "Vasomedical", "Vasomedical EECP", "VasoGlobal", "VasoSolutions", "VasoHealthcare".

-Through our China-based subsidiaries, we own sixteen invention and utility patents that expire at various times through 2028, as well as fourteen software copyright certificates in China related to proprietary technologies in physiological data acquisition, analysis and reporting.
+Through our China-based subsidiaries, we own sixteen invention and utility patents in China that expire at various times through 2028, as well as fourteen software copyright certificates in China related to proprietary technologies in physiological data acquisition, analysis and reporting.
 We also have eight registered trademarks in China for our products.